How Asset-Based Lending Can Drive Growth and Improve Cash Flow for Consumer Product Businesses

 Why is ABL a Good Option for CPG Businesses?

-Emerging consumer product businesses often face fluctuating cash flow—especially when scaling across multiple sales channels like DTC, omnichannel, or wholesale.
+Emerging consumer product businesses often face fluctuating cash flow, especially when scaling across multiple sales channels like DTC, omnichannel, or wholesale.
 ABL offers the flexibility and speed you need to address these challenges and support growth in the following ways:

 - Unlock Capital Without Giving Up Equity: Traditional financing options like venture capital often come with the trade-off of giving up equity.
 ABL, however, lets you access the capital you need by leveraging your assets, meaning you can maintain control over your business as it grows.

-- Manage Fluctuating Cash Flow: Growing businesses often experience fluctuations in cash flow—especially if you're operating across different sales channels or facing seasonal demand.
+- Manage Fluctuating Cash Flow: Growing businesses often experience fluctuations in cash flow, especially if you're operating across different sales channels or facing seasonal demand.
 ABL helps smooth these fluctuations by offering a revolving line of credit based on the value of your assets, providing liquidity when you need it most.

 - Flexible Funding for Inventory and Growth: Whether you're purchasing more inventory, funding new marketing campaigns, or expanding product lines, ABL gives you access to flexible capital based on the value of your inventory and accounts receivable.
 This is especially valuable when you need to stock up on bestsellers to meet increasing demand or prepare for peak seasons.
+It is important to note that some banks and lenders will limit how you can spend the funds they lend by restricting it to inventory and operations vs. marketing and sales spends.

 - Quick Access: Unlike traditional loans, which can take months to process, ABL offers faster access to capital.
 You can often receive funds within weeks, which is essential when you need quick access to liquidity for operational or growth opportunities.